buildbot/buildbot/www/guanlecoja/README.md

     karma.files: ['generatedfixtures.js', 'fixtures.js', "tests.js", "scripts.js"]

 In this example, we are loading scripts.js last.
 This is useful when testing libraries, where scripts.js does not contain the necessary (e.g angular.js) dependencies.
-In that case, we rather include the dependenciesin tests.js, and thus need to run it first in the karma environment.
+In that case, we rather include the dependencies in tests.js, and thus need to run it first in the karma environment.

+### Developement server

+For standalone UI, development server is given as a simple helper.
+Just setup the parameter `devserver.port: 8080`, and use the `server` gulp task:

+    # gulp dev server
+    [...]

+The `dir.build` will then be exposed to http://localhost:8080/

 ### Debugging via sourcemaps.